charslaw/Pando/docs/serializers.md

 To effectively author a Pando node serializer, you should have some knowledge of how data is stored in the data source (see [Pando Data Sources](data-sources.md)).

+## Primitive Serializers

+A primitive serializer is a more traditional serializer that converts a single primitive data type to or from a byte representation.
+Primitive serializers are used by node serializers to accomplish the actual task of serializing the data that makes up the node.

+Pando provides several built in primitive serializers for a number of dotnet types, including numeric types, enums, date/time related types, and strings.

+## Pando Serializer Source Generator

+*WIP*

+Pando comes with a source generator that will create a hierarchy of node serializers to match your state tree.
+The source generator will use the built in primitive serializers to serialize the base data, and you can manually write your own primitive serializers for your own custom primitive types for the source generator to use.